Description

 on May 1st to return to their operational area off the

-Sakishima-Gunto group for a second series of 12 strike days
+Sakishima-Gunto group for a second series of 12 strike days.

-replenishment period: The Fleet refuelled from the Tanker Group
+The Fleet refuelled from the LSG

-Area Mosquito One during the day on the 3rd to top off their tanks
+in Area MOSQUITO One during the day on

-before departing for the flying off position.
+may 3rd to top off their tanks before departing for the flying off position.
 No aircraft were

 issued.